jlangner15/parenthesisCheck/README.md

 <br>

-Our Algorithm works in the following visual manner
+Our Algorithm works in the following visual manner:

 <br>